 The Event Store settings define the ROOT split level and branch buffer size of the ROOT tree, and the file compression level.
+Also the number of tree entries interval for flushing out buffers to file (tree autosave interval) can be specified in the rightmost spin box.
 If the Overwrite radio button is false, new events will be appended to a previously written tree of the same event store name.